Join the Southeastern Guide Dogs Family

 Training for Success

-Our trainers are highly experienced in working with veterans with post-traumatic stress disorder (PTSD) and other disabilities, and those who have gone before you have positive things to say about the people and the training you will experience.
+Our trainers are highly experienced in working with veterans with post-traumatic stress disorder (PTSD) and other disabilities, and those who have gone before you have rated the training experience as excellent.
+Before you arrive, we will train your dog with you and your unique needs in mind.

 When you first arrive at our 33-acre campus, we’ll introduce you to classmates and trainers.
 You’ll soon meet your new dog, and you’ll spend the next 10 days becoming familiar with the commands your dog has already mastered.
-You’ll learn basic obedience commands, as well as specific commands that mitigate symptoms of post-traumatic stress disorder (PTSD) and/or other disabilities such as seizures, balance and mobility issues, and hearing loss, depending on the individual’s needs.
+You’ll learn basic obedience commands, as well as specific commands that assist you in managing PTSD and other disabilities such as seizures, balance and mobility issues, and hearing loss, depending on your needs.

 Lectures will cover topics such as service dog access laws, etiquette, voice inflection, and other relevant topics.
 You’ll learn how to take care of your dog—feeding, grooming, health maintenance, and more—and how your dog can assist you in your journey to wellness.
 Your class will work with your dogs in a variety of situations and locations that mirror your home and community environment.
 You’ll encounter your training together—with your dogs, trainers, and classmates—and while you may step outside of your comfort zone, you’ll feel proud of the progress you’ll make.

-Our staff photographer will take special photos, and you will be provided digital photos of you and your new service dog, as well as a class photo to remember your time with us.
+Our staff photographer will take special photos, and we will provide digital photos of you and your new service dog, as well as a class photo to remember your time with us.
+We will also provide you with a special ID with you and your dog’s photo.

 Puppy Raiser Day